 Imagine your business tomorrow.TM

+from the editor | by steve glazner

 PAST APPA PRESIDENT BILL MIDDLETON DIES

 William D. Middleton, APPA's President in 1990-91, died July 10 in Livonia, New York.
 He had worked as the chief facilities officer at the University of Virginia from 1979 to 1993, after serving many years in the U.S. Navy.
-He continued writing, editing, and consulting well into his "retirement" from U.Va.
+He continued writing, editing, and consulting well